Search courses 👉

 Diversity and inclusion are not interchangeable concepts.
 One without the other is not enough.
 Diversity is about the composition of an organization.
 Inclusion is about how the organization values and treats different types of people’s contributions.

-According to research from Deloitte, organizations with inclusive cultures are:
+According to Deloitte, organizations with inclusive cultures are:

-There you have it.
-Diversity is important to individual and organizational success.
+So, there you have it.
+Diversity is important to both individual and organizational success.
 One does not flourish at the expense of the other.
-On the contrary, there is a synergy that exists.
+A synergy exists.

 Training for diversity and inclusion can help bolster your organizational culture framework.
 Intentionally hiring for diversity, sets up the conditions for your diverse hires to thrive.